 The CrossGov Policy Coherence Evaluation Framework, as presented in chapter 2 and 3 of this deliverable, is partly based upon already existing frameworks for policy evaluation.
 These existing frameworks are described in Annex I and II.
 Annex I provides a conceptual introduction to policy coherence, giving an overview of interrelated concepts to policy coherence and the core aspects that could potentially enable or hinder coherence.
 Annex II presents existing methodologies for the assessment of coherence.
 The focus lies on the European Commission's Better Regulation Guidelines and Toolbox that provides the current assessment system for coherence in the EU.
-The EU methodology is further supplemented by a review of related methods, such as those from the Organisation for Economic Co-operation and Development (OECD), the Sustainable Development Goals (SDG) synergies approach, and the nexus approach.
+The EU methodology is further supplemented by a review of related methods, such as those from the Organization for Economic Co-operation and Development (OECD), the Sustainable Development Goals (SDG) synergies approach, and the nexus approach.

 Evaluating policy coherence and cross-compliance is challenging though not entirely new.
-The CrossGov Policy Coherence Evaluation Framework as presented in chapter 3 builds upon existing literature, concepts and frameworks, though advances this further to make it fit-forpurpose for comprehensive policy coherence evaluations and evaluations against the EGD.
+The CrossGov Policy Coherence Evaluation Framework as presented in chapter 3 builds upon existing literature, concepts and frameworks and advances these further to make them fit-for-purpose for comprehensive policy coherence evaluations and evaluations against the EGD.

 The idea that societal problems require holistic approaches with interaction across different policy areas is not novel.
-Thus, several conceptual frameworks and terminologies that are related to policy coherence have evolved over the years.
-Research on policy coherence and interrelated concepts such as policy integration or mainstreaming provides important insights into why coherence is necessary, how it can be measured, and which elements influence the occurrence of coherence.
+Thus, several conceptual frameworks and terminologies that are related to policy coherence have evolved over the years, such as policy integration, whole-of-government approaches, and mainstreaming.
+Research on these issues provides important insights into why coherence is necessary, how it can be measured, and which elements influence the occurrence of coherence.
 The CrossGov projects aims to study where in the policy cycle coherence challenges emerge and at which governance levels, they are most prominent.
 The marine policy system that has evolved in Europe is highly fragmented, both across policy areas but also across governance levels.
-Studying marine policy through the lenses of a multi-level governance perspective is therefore necessary to capture these dimensions and calls for including a large set of stakeholders in the analysis (Tortola 2017).
+Studying marine policy through the lenses of a multilevel governance perspective is therefore necessary to capture these dimensions and calls for including a large set of stakeholders in the analysis (Tortola 2017).

-Policy integration can be regarded as the umbrella concept of inter-sectoral policy action.
-Policy integration mainly focuses on the organisational dimension of policy making and aims at holistic policy making through a high level of coordination between sectoral compartments towards an alignment of policies that are coherent and mutually support each other.
+Policy integration can be regarded as the umbrella concept of inter-sectoral policymaking.
+Policy integration aims at holistic policy making through a high level of coordination between sectoral compartments towards an alignment of policies that are coherent and mutually support each other.
 The understanding of elements that enable or hinder the achievement of integrated and coherent policies is a prominent research field and several scholars have attempted to classify them.
 Coordination across organisational boundaries is enabled through structural elements such as information exchange, but behavioural and process related elements such as common understandings of the policy problem and resource allocation are considered equally important.
 The inclusion of a broad stakeholder network throughout the policy cycle is another important dimension that enables coherence.
 This will also ensure that policy objectives and instruments are understood and adopted in the same perspective throughout the policy cycle, from formulation to implementation (Meijers and Stead 2004; Tchinda and Talbot 2023).
 These elements are highly relevant to evaluate policy coherence and the CrossGov methodology therefore builds upon them and develops them into more operational elements with specific guidance questions.
 CrossGov uses a simplified scale to assess the contribution of the coherence elements, that has been adapted from a seven-point scale from Nilsson et al. for policy coherence assessment (Nilsson, Griggs, and Visbeck 2016).